 All Duke Summer Academy participants are required to live on campus for the duration of the program.
 You will live in one of the residence halls on Duke University’s historic West Campus within easy walking distance of Duke Chapel, Perkins Library, Duke Gardens, dining facilities, and your classrooms.

 We also place all of our participants into “RA Groups”.
-These tight-knit communities are each led by one RA whose job it is to mentor students, help them negotiate the various components of college life, and understand our program’s policies.
+These tight-knit communities are each led by one RA whose job it is to mentor participants, help them negotiate the various components of college life, and understand our program’s policies.
 RA Groups participate in a wide variety of weekend activities.
 While some of these activities may take place on Duke’s West Campus, most will involve exploring other parts of campus and Durham, such as the Nasher Museum of Art, Southpoint Mall, Durham’s Ninth Street, and the University of North Carolina.
 These activities are designed not only to be engaging and enriching, but to cultivate a sense of community and belonging.

 Our programming does not stop here.
 We will be hosting nightly events for our participants.
 The nature of these activities is wide-ranging.
 Some, such as our curated film series, provide participants with yet another source of intellectual stimulation, while others, including our karaoke and carnival nights, give our participants a well-deserved respite from their academic endeavors.